 What does in-network mean?

 Preferred (in-network) providers agree to accept our payment as payment in full for their services.
-You only have to pay your deductible (if you have Standard Option), copay and/or your share of our allowance (known as coinsurance).
+You only have to pay your deductible (if you have Standard Option or FEP Blue Focus), copay and/or your share of our allowance (known as coinsurance).
 This limits the amount you pay out of pocket.

 What does out-of-network mean?

 Non-preferred (out-of-network) providers do not agree to accept our payment as payment in full for their services.
 You usually pay more out-of-pocket when you visit these providers.
 Here’s why: